 All courses should be completed with a grade of B or better.

-The Special Field Exam, also called "Orals", should represent some synthesis of an area or areas of study in business administration with appropriate complementary areas of economics.
+Field Exam: The Field Exam should represent some synthesis of an area or areas of study in business administration with appropriate complementary areas of economics.

 Students are required to complete a teaching engagement of one full academic term that includes at least 8 hours, or 3 class sessions, of front-of-class teaching experience and at least 16 hours of teaching preparation time.

 At the end of the third year, students are required to present their research ideas to a committee comprised of at least two faculty members, including representatives from HBS and FAS.
 The committee will provide feedback and decie if the student is making satisfactory progress toward the degree.
 Students will receive coordinated advice from faculty regarding their progress and be given detailed recommendations for future research plans, particularly with respect to the possible job market paper and dissertation plans.